the-t-in-rtf/gpii-version/README.md

 		]
      }

 The array will be empty if `id` does not exist.
-Requests for IDs that have been renamed will return the results for the new ID, so you should always check the id value of the returned data.
+Requests for `id` that have been renamed will return the results for the new `id`, so you should always check the `id` value of the returned data.

 ## `version.diff(id, hash1, hash2)`;

 List any differences between the supplied versions.
-Expects a valid ID and two valid commit hashes.
+Expects a valid `id` and two valid commit hashes (`hash1`, `hash2`).
 Returns JSON data representing the changes made.

      {
 		"ok": true,